xiaowu0162/Search-o1/README.md

 </p>

 To overcome these challenges, we present **Search-o1**, a framework that augments LRMs with an **agentic Retrieval-Augmented Generation (RAG)** mechanism and a **Reason-in-Documents** module for deep analysis and integration of retrieved documents into the reasoning chain.
-- **Agentic Search Workflow**: Integrates an agentic search process into the reasoning workflow, allowing models to dynamically retrieve external knowledge whenever they encounter uncertain information.
+- **Agentic Search Workflow**: Integrates an agentic search process into the reasoning workflow, allowing models itself to dynamically retrieve external knowledge whenever they encounter uncertain information.
-- **Reason-in-Documents Module**: Seamlessly integrates the retrieved information, reducing noise and maintaining coherent reasoning throughout.
+- **Reason-in-Documents Module**: Seamlessly integrates the retrieved information, reducing noise and maintaining a coherent reasoning chain.

 ![Model Comparison](figures/compare.jpg)